jostergren79/React-Memory-Game/README.md

-- This a React application that demonstrates utilization of React components and the use of State and Hooks.
+- This a React application that demonstrates utilization of React components.

 #### Functionality / How to play